Easy Textured Landscape Painting Idea For Kids

 You use a similar process by wrapping a small square of tissue paper around your pencil, dipping it in glue and adding to the project.

-These awesome texture landscape paintings are fun for all and all young artists are able to add their own unique touches.
+These excellent texture landscape paintings are fun for all, and all young artists can add their own unique touches.

 Landscape Painting FAQs

-You have to teach kids to understand they cannot mix the separate paint colors on their tray or palette.
-Encourage them to dip into two colors and use up all that paint before moving on.
+Teach children not to mix the separate paint colors on their tray or palette.
+Instead, encourage them to dip into two colors and use up all that paint before moving on.
 You can give them a paper towel to dab their brush on as well to help clean their brushes.
-Do not give them water as you will have a watery mess.
+Do not give them water, as you will have a watery mess.

-We like the Premier Crayola and even their washable tempera paint depending on the project.
+We like the Premier Crayola tempera paint and even their washable tempera paint, depending on the project.

 - Easy Watercolor and Glue Resist Painting Technique